 We are all having paranormal withdrawals.
 I know as someone that used the paranormal for an escape on the weekends, while ive enjoyed time at home with my children, I have missed the 'me' time where I just get to be Sarah.
 You see Sarah loves spending an hour getting ready and maybe wearing a new outfit that will just sit in the cupboard for months.
 She likes to leave a bit earlier and listen to her favourite band nice and loud on the 45 minute drive to Black Rock House.
 When she arrives she likes to walk in and take in the atmosphere and the smell ......... and the quiet.
 Hear that?
 No kids!
 She grabs her recorder and sits in a room and hits record and listens.
 She talks and hopes the house will talk back.
 Soon guests arrive and she gets to have some real adult interaction and talk about all sorts of paranormal things.
 She gets to watch how people investigate and react to situations.
 If she is really lucky, she may get to witness or experience something really cool.
 She goes home thinking about the amazing night which then in turn usually sparks an idea for research or a new article or even an experiment.
-It is a big part of my week and suddenly that was gone.
+(She also doesn't always refer to herself in the third person but you get the idea!).
+Going to Black Rock House used to be a big part of my week and suddenly that was gone.
 So yes I do understand how much you are missing investigating, because I miss it too!

 While I have been a person that always is reading and researching and working on things in the background, many people who had their paranormal escape on the weekend taken away.
 Suddenly they needed to get their paranormal fix.
 While they craved being in a physical location, many have turned to the illustrious book.
 Not just any book, paranormal books.
 They have been reading about things from different minds in the field.
 They have been thinking about new things they will try when they finally get back.
 In some ways, it has encouraged people to find another way to investigate the paranormal, and they are doing so through research.
 I can't wait to see all the amazing new ideas and perhaps new theories people will be coming up with.
 There will be more questions asked and we could really see a new way forward.
 People have embraced knowledge.
 Knowledge is power and what helps make us great investigators.